onewithhammer/web-driver-io-tutorial/README.md

 | restAPIExample1.js | Example how to use supertest to test REST APIs
 | dbDataLoopExample.js | Example how to use database (mongoDB) driven testing
 | excelDataLoopExample.js | Example how to use excel as a data source for test data
+| multiWindows1.js | Example how to work with multiple windows
+| multiWindows1-wdio.js | Example how to work with multiple windows using WDIO

 ## Configuration Files